kudobuilder/kudo/keps/0012-operator-extensions.md

 #### Adding a Plan

-Plans can be added to the extension framework and can reference tasks defined in either the base or the exension framework:
+Plans can be added to the extension operator and can reference tasks defined in either the base or the exension operator:

 ```yaml
 plans: